Restaurant Style Salsa is inexpensive and a cinch to make at home. Learn the ingredient I use to make it taste just like a restaurant's!

 You heard it here first, folks!

-- My recipe for Restaurant Style Salsa makes 4 cups of salsa for under $5.
+- Inexpensive: the recipe for Restaurant Style Salsa makes 4 cups of salsa for under $5.
 That said, its very economical and great for serving at parties and get togethers.

-- Homemade salsa will last up to 2 weeks in the fridge.
+- Long-lasting: homemade salsa will last up to 2 weeks in the fridge.
 While I don’t have experience canning, I know enough to confidently say this recipe would can well.

-- I use my 14 cup food processor to whip this salsa up in just a few minutes, though a blender would most likely work well too.
+- Quick & easy: I use my 14 cup food processor to whip this salsa up in just a few minutes, though a blender would most likely work well too.

-- As written, my recipe is mild on the spice scale, but feel free to leave the seeds in the jalapeno to increase the spice level, and/or experiment with adding different kinds of chili peppers.
+- Customize the spice: as written, my recipe is mild on the spice scale, but feel free to leave the seeds in the jalapeno to increase the spice level, and/or experiment with adding different kinds of chili peppers.

 How to Make Restaurant Style Salsa